 to exercise the right of freedom of expression and information

-If you wish to request your information is deleted you should raise a request by contacting our information management team whose contact information is below.
+If you want to ask us to delete your personal data you can do so using the contact details in this privacy notice.
 We will respond to you within one month unless the request is complex.

-Under certain circumstances you have the right to ask us to restrict the processing of your personal information.
+Right to Restrict Processing: Under certain circumstances you have the right to ask us to restrict the processing of your personal data.
 This may be in cases where:

-you are contesting the accuracy your information and while we are verifying the accuracy of it
+you are contesting the accuracy your personal data while we are verifying the accuracy

 your information has been unlawfully processed and you oppose its erasure and have requested a restriction instead

-where Surrey Police no longer requires your information but you need it to establish, exercise or defend a legal claim and do not want us to delete it.
+where we no longer require your personal data but you need it to establish, exercise or defend a legal claim and do not want us to delete it.

 processing based on legitimate interests or performance of a task in the public interest and or exercise of official authority